Community Activities Restrictions Enforcement

 The Community Activities Restrictions Enforcement or CARE (Pemberlakuan Pembatasan Kegiatan Masyarakat, commonly referred to as the PPKM) was a cordon sanitaire policy of the Indonesian government since early 2021 to deal with the COVID-19 pandemic.
 Prior to the implementation of CARE, the government had implemented large-scale social restrictions (LSSR) which took place in a number of regions in Indonesia.

-On 30 December 2022, Joko Widodo announced that CARE ended for all regions in Indonesia, ended the CARE policy.
+On 30 December 2022, President Joko Widodo announced that the CARE policy had ended for all regions in Indonesia.

 Background

 The Indonesian government first implemented CARE from 11 to 25 January 2021.
 The two weeks implementation of CARE was carried out based on the Instruction of the Minister of Home Affairs (Mendagri) Number 1 of 2021 and was implemented in the island of Java and Bali.
 Previously, in 2020, a number of provinces had implemented large-scale social restrictions (LSSR) to prevent the spread of COVID-19.
 According to Airlangga Hartanto as Chair of the Committee on COVID-19 Handling and National Economic Recovery (KPC-PEN), the initial initiative to apply for LSSR was with the regional government, while CARE was with the central government.
 The Deputy Chairperson of KPC-PEN Luhut Panjaitan said that LSSR was carried out non-uniformly, while CARE could be applied uniformly.